NKNakulkumar/Weather-application/README.md

 # Wheather application
-this is an extereme awesome weather application
+this is an extereme awesome weather application and it is good